guerrantif/guerrantif.github.io/content/about.md

 ## Who am I?

 I'm an Italian PhD researcher in machine learning at [TUM](https://www.tum.de), based in Munich and working with the [DAML](https://www.cs.cit.tum.de/daml) chair under the supervision of [Prof. Dr. Stephan Günnemann](https://www.cs.cit.tum.de/daml/guennemann/).
+You can explore my [research publications](/research) to learn more about my work in graph neural networks and structured data.
 Outside research, I spend much of my time training for triathlons and long-distance events.

 If I had to describe myself in a single line, it would be: